kubermatic/docs/content/kubermatic/v2.13/advanced/update_versions/_index.en.md

 ### Update List of Selectable Kubernetes Versions

 The list of selectable versions when [specifying cluster name and Kubernetes version](../../getting_started/create_cluster/#step-2-specify-the-cluster-name-and-kubernetes-version) is defined in the file
 `versions.yaml`.
-You'll find it in your Kubermatic installer clone directory:
+You'll find it in your Kubermatic Kubernetes Platform(KKP) installer clone directory:

 ```bash
 git clone git@github.com:kubermatic/kubermatic-installer.git